two2er/two2er.github.io/_posts/2019-09-19-mini-batch-back-propagation.md

 The shape of the weight matrix $W_{hs}$ is $(d_h,\|V\|)$, where $\|V\|$ is the number of classes (in a language model, it is the size of the vocabulary).

-Since the weight matrices are reused at each time steps, the updating method is different from that of a simple multi-layer neural network.
+Since the weight matrices are reused at each time step, the updating method is different from that of a simple multi-layer neural network.
 Suppose the RNN is for word predicting tasks.
 Then, the loss function would be the sum of the discrepancies between the prediction $\hat{y}$ and the label $y$ at every time step:

 $$
 L = \sum_{t=1}^Tl(y_t,\hat{y}_t) = \sum_{t=1}^Tl_t\tag{15}